 The knowledge base and support resources are still growing, and there are a few to check out.
 The Phonics Survey is used to identify knowledge gaps that might prevent students from progressing to the next level.
 Another helpful resource is the Reading Level Correlation Chart for converting F&P levels to DRA, Lexile, Basal or PALs, grade level, and age.
 For teachers who want a printable of the full list of skills and thousands of prompts that come with Literator, that's also included.
 And students can make their own reading skills charts with the Student Progress Tracker.Continue reading Show less

-Literator is a reading intervention program (with both a free iOS and Android app as well as a web-based platform) that helps educators gather on-the-spot data and use it to plan guided reading instruction in the classroom.
-Teachers use the app to confer with students and make observations with the help of 2,000 relevant question stems and prompts to support the skills assessment process.
-In guided reading groups, teachers can use the app in Observe mode and rate students' demonstration of skills.
-Review mode shows the flagged skills for each student, which helps teachers plan and focus instruction.
+Literator is a reading intervention tool that helps teachers gather on-the-spot data and use it to plan guided reading instruction.
+Using the free iOS and Android app -- or the paid web platform -- teachers confer with students and make observations with the help of 2,000 relevant question stems and prompts to support the skills assessment process.
 Once a student demonstrates mastery of skills and is ready to advance to the next reading level, the teacher taps a button to "level up" the student.

 There aren't any teacher reviews yet.
 Be the first to review this tool.Write a review